In this Article

-In moderation, ginger is a superfood, but if taken in excessive amounts it can harm you more than help you.
+In moderation, ginger is a superfood, but if taken in excessive amounts, it can harm you more than help you.
 Most medical experts recommend a pregnant woman consume no more than a gram of ginger per day in any form.
-This means to limit the addition of ginger in your tea to a gram per day and add other healthy ingredients to the tea to maximize the nutritional value of ginger tea.
+This means to limit the addition of ginger in your tea to a gram per day and add other healthy ingredients to the tea to maximise the nutritional value of ginger tea.

 Side Effect of Ginger Tea if Consumed in Excess Amount

 If consumed in excess on a regular basis, ginger tea can have some major side effects, here are a few: